 New Zealand soldiers played a significant part in the development of this vast underground military system.
 Foremost among them were men of the New Zealand Tunnelling Company, who were the first New Zealanders to arrive on the Western Front in 1916.
-By the end of the war official records show 905 men had served in the NZTC; 62 of them never returned.
+By the end of the war official records show 937 men had served in the NZTC; at least 62 of them never returned.

 A memorial to the New Zealand tunnellers who lost their lives was unveiled at Arras on 8 April 2007.
 An underground museum, Carrière Wellington, which incorporates parts of the tunnel system, was opened on 15 February 2008.